 Then, as I was putting together some tools to help my tribe with organization skills, I realized something.

-Organization isn’t always a strength for me.
+Being organized isn’t always a strength for me.
 It can actually be a crutch or even a hindrance.
 Getting organized is a way for me to procrastinate and avoid things that seem unpleasant or uncomfortable.
 I organize my desk or office or home or closet first, and then I’ll make phone calls, write, or do tasks that will move my business or my purpose forward.
+Most days, I create multiple to-do lists.
+I leave myself sticky notes.
+And I take it all on myself where I could delegate tasks.
+I have a paper calendar, a work planner, and a digital calendar.
+Don’t forget my email inbox, which I keep organized using folders, so only my current tasks are displayed.

-Thank goodness for “Do It Now” recited 25 times twice a day for the past 15 weeks!
+Thank goodness for “Do It Now” recited 25 times twice a day for the past 15 weeks at regular times throughout the day.

-I also learned that Organization can be very rigid, leaving no room to be present and spontaneous.
-When I’m Organized, I am structured, unwavering, “in control,” and rigid.
+I also learned that organization could be rigid, leaving no room to be present and spontaneous.
+When I’m organized, I am structured, unwavering, “in control,” and rigid.

 This came from One Minute Inspirations For Women by Elizabeth George.
 It started out teaching about being organized so you can find your keys or remote or paperwork.
 But the second part: